 The company is a public limited company incorporated and domiciled in India and has its registered office at Bangalore, Karnataka, India.
 The company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
-The company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE) effective December 12, 2012, upon its delisting from NASDAQ Global Select Market from December 11, 2012
+The company's American Depositary Shares representing equity shares are also listed on the New York Stock (NYSE) following the company's voluntary delisting from the NASDAQ Global Select Market on December 11, 2012.
+The company listed in NYSE Euronext London and Paris on February 20, 2013.